 Lowlights are great for blondes and light browns because the effect is more prominent.
 Highlights on the other hand, generally look better on darker colors like black or brown.

 Highlighting does more damage to your hair than lowlighting does because highlights involve bleaching your strands to lighten the color.
 Lowlights only require for the color to be deposited to your strands.

-Editor’s tip: to counter the damaging effects of hydrogen peroxide (aka bleach) to your tresses, wash it with Dove Intense Repair Shampoo and Dove Intense Repair Conditioner.
+Editor’s tip: To counter the damaging effects of hydrogen peroxide (a.k.a bleach) to your tresses, use Dove Intense Repair Conditioner.
 Formulated with Keratin-Actives, they help your hair recover from damage in two different ways.
 The formula helps repair signs of surface damage, making your hair look and feel smoother and stronger against breakage.
 It also penetrates the strands to help provide hair nourishment deep inside, that leaves hair strengthened and resilient to future damage.

 4. It’s about dimension

 Both highlights and lowlights help create dimension in your hair; but if you’re going for a sunkissed effect with added movement, choose highlights.
 Now if you’re more after adding depth and volume to your tresses, then go for lowlights instead.

 5. You might also want to consider the season

 Highlights look more appropriate, trendy, and “in season” during the summer because it gives your hair a sunkissed effect (like you’ve been out in the beach).
 Now we don’t have winter here, but lowlights would work better during the cooler months.